Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

-"From woven rugs to colorful pillows, these textures add depth and interest to any space to bring in a lot of personality to the indoors," said Karen Gutierrez.
+"From woven rugs to colorful pillows, these textures add depth and interest to any space to bring in a lot of personality to the indoors," said Karen Rohr.
 "Think about rattan, wicker, natural wood or rich, lots of layers with rugs and pillows."

 Other ways to add texture to your room design include: